Webflow

 • It only works with auto-layout frames.
 If your Figma file uses absolute positioning or free-form layouts, those layers will not sync

-• Figma variants are not supported yet.
-Complex component states need manual rebuilding
+• Figma variants are not supported.
+Complex component states need manual rebuilding in Webflow

-• Custom fonts must be uploaded to Webflow before syncing or they get lost
+• Custom fonts must be uploaded to Webflow before syncing or they will be lost

 • The plugin works best for syncing individual components and sections, not entire pages at once